Bad Credit Business Funding Options?

 Bad Credit Hurt Chances?

 Bad credit usually isn’t an issue with a business advance loan because the lenders reduce their risk by using a daily payback directly from your small business bank account.
-The commercial lenders also price in the risk associated with the bad credit (leading to higher rates than traditional bank business loans).
+The merchant cash advance is almost always based on the cash-flow shown in the merchant’s bank account and/or merchant credit card accounts, therefore credit isn’t necessarily a determining factor.
+In fact, many cash advance funders will fund credit as low as 500.
+Other funders will fund any company regardless of credit scores.
+The commercial funders also price in the risk associated with the bad credit of the business owner (leading to higher rates than traditional bank business loans).

 Which Merchant Cash Advance Company is Best?

 Before considering a merchant cash advance, start by comparing a business advance to other types of business loans.
 While a cash advance may be an attractive choice, one should always look to other funding options first.
 If you can get approved for a more conventional form of financing you should take it before a cash advance.
 In short: a merchant cash advance should be the last option.